-(e) Revenue recognition
+(f) Revenue recognition

-The Company recognizes financial guaranty reinsurance contract revenue over the period of the contract in proportion to the amount of insurance protection provided.
-The Company recognizes a liability for unearned premium revenue at the inception of a financial guaranty insurance contract equal to the present value of the premiums due or expected to be collected over the period of the contract.
 The Company earns property casualty insurance and reinsurance premium revenue over the terms of the related policies.
 Unearned premiums represent the unexpired portion of premiums written.
 In addition, the Company earns fee income for providing insurance capacity for its nonstandard automobile liability and physical damage insurance products produced by managing general agents or other producers and ceded to reinsurers.
 Fee income is the excess of the ceding commission received from the reinsurers over the commission expense paid to the managing general agents or other producers.

-(f) Deferred policy acquisition costs
+(g) Deferred policy acquisition costs